arlofonseca/fivem-parking/README.md

 #### `/v impound` _(optional)_

 - An extra interface that presents a list of all owned vehicles currently impounded (identical to the interface shown when configured to a static location).
-This command operates exclusively when `config.impound.static` is set to `false`.
-If you opt to set `config.impound.static` as `false`, selecting a vehicle from this list will cause it to spawn at the location where you executed `/v buy`, rather than the general location of the vehicle impound (the vector4 defined at `config.impound.location`).
+This command operates exclusively when `shared.impound.static` is set to `false`.
+If you opt to set `shared.impound.static` as `false`, selecting a vehicle from this list will cause it to spawn at the location where you executed `/v buy`, rather than the general location of the vehicle impound (the vector4 defined at `shared.impound.location`).

 #### `/impound`

 - This command is restricted to certain job roles and is used for moving vehicles to the impound lot, where they are placed in the 'impound' state.
-You can modify `config.impound.command` to adjust this command according to your requirements.
+You can modify `shared.impound.command` to adjust this command according to your requirements.

 *By default, this command serves as the standard method for impounding vehicles.
 If you happen to be utilizing [ox_target](https://github.com/overextended/ox_target), an additional option is available, allowing you to impound vehicles using the target eye.*